 Meryl is an attorney in the Birmingham office, where she practices in the firm's Labor & Employment group.
-Various employers, manufacturers, and companies rely on Meryl for representation in all aspects general employment, labor, and employment discrimination law.
+Various employers, manufacturers, and companies rely on Meryl for representation in all aspects of general employment, labor, and employment discrimination law.

 Her practice includes representing employers in both state and federal investigations and litigation, including matters arising under: